imharshita/harshita/index.md

 ## SUMMARY

-Software Engineer with experience in Cloud Native mainly Orchestration - Kubernetes, Containerization - Docker and Cloud-native Storage Solution - OpenEBS.
+Software Engineer and Open Source Enthusiast with experience in Distributed Systems, DevOps, Cloud Native solutions - Cloud Platforms, Kubernetes, Docker and Storage - OpenEBS, writing solutions in Golang and Python.

-Deployed and managed Cloud Native Applications on GKE using Dynamically Provisioned Container Attached Storage, integrated and tested on Gitlab pipelines using Chaos Engineering Tools written in Ansible, Python and Golang and ran as Kubernetes Jobs and Monitored using Prometheus.
+Deployed and managed Cloud Native Applications on GKE using Dynamically Provisioned Container Attached Storage, integrated and tested on Gitlab pipelines using Chaos Engineering Tools written in Ansible, Python, Golang and ran as Kubernetes Jobs and Monitored using Prometheus.

-Using Automation on every stage of Product Lifecycle and provisioning PAAS services, GKE clusters, Data Migration.
+Using Automation on every stage of Product Lifecycle and provisioning - PAAS services, GKE clusters, Data Migration.

 Open Source Event Speaker at FOSDEM Brussels, CNCF meetups and Cloud Native Rejekts on topics like